FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_3-fortiGate-support-vwan/index.md

 {{< figure src="2_3-fortigate-support-vwan-sdwan-ngfw.PNG" alt="2_3-fortigate-support-vwan-sdwan-ngfw" >}}

-{{% notice tip %}}Azure has release new az cli commands that support changing the scale unit of a NVA with out the need to redeploy the environment.
+{{% notice tip %}}Azure has released new az cli commands that support changing the scale unit of a NVA with out the need to redeploy the environment.
 See [NVA Management](https://learn.microsoft.com/en-us/cli/azure/network/virtual-appliance?view=azure-cli-latest){{% /notice %}}

 ### Deployment Requirements